| Outline CV |

-| My publications arranged by subjects and with links to pdf files for all papers |
+| Outline CV | My publications arranged by subject; with links to pdf files |

 ![]() ![]() |